When is the Right Time to Hire a Criminal Defense Lawyer?

 • More

 If you are facing one or more of the charges above, it's imperative that you establish contact with a legal advocate ASAP.
 At Theos Law, you can rest easy knowing our phone line is always open.
 When your future is up for grabs, let our team of criminal defense lawyers fight for your rights.
-It all starts with a free consultation at our law firm in Ridgeville, where we'll educate you on the particulars of the charges you're facing and explain the next steps ahead.
+It all starts with a free consultation at our law firm in Ridgeville where we will educate you on the particulars of the charges you're facing and explain the next steps in our representation.

 At this point, you probably have many questions in mind.
 Keep reading for more information on criminal law in South Carolina and some of our criminal defense specialties at Theos Law.